spockz/alessandrovermeulen.me/_posts/2015-08-31-finaglecon.md

 title: "FinagleCon"
 date: 2015-08-31 17:57
 comments: true
-categories:
-  - Programming
-  - Software
+category: programming
 tags:
-  - Scala
+  - scala
-  - Finagle
+  - finagle
 ---

 FinagleCon was held at TwitterHQ in San Francisco.
 It is refreshing to see a